Published on February 11, 2022

 Hydronephrosis

-Hydronephrosis occurs when a kidney has an excess of fluid due to a backup of urine, often caused by an obstruction in the upper part of the urinary tract.
-Kidney swelling can result, causing the part of the kidney called the renal pelvis to bulge (distend), leading to possible kidney scarring and impaired kidney function.
+Hydronephrosis happens when urine builds up in a kidney.
+Often, a blockage called an obstruction in the upper part of the urinary tract causes the buildup.
+Kidney swelling can result.
+This causes the part of the kidney called the renal pelvis to bulge, or become distended.
+It could lead to kidney scarring, and the kidney may not work as well as it should.

 Causes